dldinternet/stackify/README.md

 ### stackify put

-The '**put**' argument is used to save stack resource information to SimpleDB.
+The **'put'** argument is used to save stack resource information to SimpleDB.
-This should be ran after succefully launching a stack using '__simple_deploy__' to enable the resources to be used as parameters for future stacks.
+This should be ran after succefully launching a stack using __'simple_deploy'__ to enable the resources to be used as parameters for future stacks.
 The __-s__ and __-r__ parameters are mandatory with this option

 Example: